XP-NETWORK/testing-icp/README.md

 mv .env.example .env
 ```

-Populate the keys of the `.env` file with the relevan values.
+Populate the keys of the `.env` file with the relevant values.

 ## Minting a testnet NFT